near/nearcore/runtime/runtime-params-estimator/emu-cost/README.md

 ## IO cost calibration

-We got to calibrate IO operations cost to instruction counts.
-Technically instructions and IO are absolutely orthogonal, however, as we measure our gas in instructions, we have to compute abstract scaling coefficients binding number of bytes read/written in IO to instructions executed.
+We need to calibrate IO operations cost to instruction counts.
+Technically instruction count and IO costs are orthogonal, however, as we measure our gas in instructions, we have to compute abstract scaling coefficients binding number of bytes read/written in IO to instructions executed.
 We do that by computing following operation: